hastexo/hastexo-xblock/README.md

     ```

 2. Configure the Heat template to have an instance that is publicly accessible
-   on the internet via `floating_ip_address`.
+   via `floating_ip_address`.

-3. Provide the above two items as outputs, with the following names:
+3. Provide the above two items as outputs, with the following names, verbatim:

     ```
     outputs: